whiteadi/whiteadi/README.md

 Do not look on all for the best practices or whatnot because some are like timed assignements

-or working with students or whatever that the get it done factor had prio
+or working with students or whatever where the get it done factor had prio, or not ;)

 <!--
 **whiteadi/whiteadi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.